glynternet/pitchme/PITCHME.md

 - **goimports**
 Ensures that code adheres to go formatting standards. `goimports` implements `gofmt` and checks that the `import` block is formatted correctly.
 - **golint**
 Ensures that code is in a certain style.
-Although `golint` is considered opinionated, the errors that were brought up across our codebase we considered valid errors, apart from the message about returning unexported types.
+Considered opinionated, however the errors reported were considered valid errors, apart from one.

 ---